Mann-Nariya/Mann-Nariya/README.md

 -->

 - Sophomore at Indraprastha Institute of Information Technology, Delhi, pursuing B.Tech in CSE.
-- Interested in Data Science, Machine Learning, and Full Stack development and would also like to explore the field of Security.
+- Interested in Data Science, Machine Learning, and full-stack development and would also like to explore the field of Security.
-- I am currently learning concepts of Data Science and Machine Leaning applications. || DSA in C++
+- I am currently learning concepts of Data Science and Machine Leaning applications, and DSA in C++.